-When I was in college I interviewed for a job as an electrical engineer at a nuclear power plant.
-At the time I interviewed, check out my killer credentials:
+When I was in college in 2007 I interviewed for a job as an electrical engineer at a nuclear power plant.

-- I had taken less than 30 hours of engineering courses and hadn’t even enrolled in a single junior or senior level electrical engineering course.
+There was no way I could fake having any experience as an experienced electrical engineer, so I didn’t try.
+I had taken less than 30 hours of engineering courses.
+And I hadn’t even enrolled in a single junior or senior-level electrical engineering course.

-- I had no engineering internship or co-ops in college
+I also had no engineering internship experience or co-ops in college.

 How to Interview When You Don’t Have Experience